j-a-software/j-a-software/README.md

 - ⚡ Fun fact: I love metal, cuisine, film and travel.
 - 🌱 I’m currently learning more advanced coding concepts.

-- 🔭 I’m currently working on Full-Stack Development of apps.
+- 🔭 I’m currently working on Full-Stack Development.
 - 🤔 I’m looking for help with the MERN stack or other projects.
 - 💬 Ask me about whatever you think a good question for me might be.
 - ⭐ I’m looking to collaborate on a team both long-term and full-time.